Read well this and display this image:

-You, surrounded by friendly companions who love Spanish, strolling by boat while observing the Valencian nature, let yourself be surprised by the beautiful birds that live in it and learn a lot about the Valencian culture.
-Are you thinking of a perfect and unforgettable image?
-Well, sign up for this interesting activity because Hispania, escuela de español, takes you to the Albufera.
+You’re surrounded by pleasant companions that love Spanish, boating while observing the valencian nature, you let yourself be caught by the beautiful birds that live in it and you learn a lot about the valencian culture.
+Doesn’t it seem to you a perfect and unforgettable image?
+So sign up for this interesting activity because Hispania, escuela de español will take you to Albufera.

-The Albufera de Valencia is a coastal lagoon that is separated from the sea by a tongue of land.
-It is such a beautiful, important and characteristic place that it was declared a Natural Park in 1986.
-It was also recognized as a wetland of international importance in 1989, a zone of special protection for birds in 1990 and a Site of Community Importance in 2001.
+The Albufera of Valencia is a coastal lagoon that is separated from the sea by a strip of land.
+This is such a beautiful, important and characteristic place that it was declared Natural Park in 1986.
+Likewise it was recognized as wetland with international importance in 1989, area of special protection for the birds in 1990 and site of Community importance in 2001.

-His name has Arabic origin; comes from the word al-buhayra which means “little sea”.
-It is found in some poems in which they refer to it as the Mirror of the Sun, since it is a place that stands out for the beautiful colors left by the sun in its skies in contrast to the water.
-It is said that the sunrises and sunsets of the Albufera are some of the most precious things that our magnificent nature gives us.
-In fact, the Albufera is usually a meeting point for the big lovers who want to enjoy their love in a very romantic and beautiful environment.
-Many photographers and painters choose it as a raw material for their art or as a source of inspiration.
-If you want to discover a very valuable piece of Valencian culture, you should read the work Cañas y Barro by the great writer Blasco Ibáñez that is set in the Albufera.
-In it, you will find a great portrait of the time, a characteristic feature of the novel of manners.
+As matter of fact the Albufera is often a meeting point of the great lovers that want to enjoy their love in a very romantic and wonderful place.
+Many photographers and painters choose it as raw material for their art or as source of inspiration.
+If you want to discover a very valuable piece of the valencian culture you should read the work Cañas y Barro of the great writer Blasco Ibáñez that is settled in the Albufera.
+In it you’ll find a great picture of that time, characteristic feature of the folkloric novel.

-And if all this has not impressed you, be prepared to listen to this: the Valencian paella was born in Albufera.
-The truth is that it has more than 200 km2 of rice fields and its fantastic water is the livelihood of fishermen and rice growers.
+If all of this haven’t impressed you yet, get ready to listen to this: the valencian paella was born in the Albufera.
+The certain thing is that it includes 200 square meters of rice fields and its fantastic water is the livelihood of fishermen and rice farmers.

-During the wonderful tour with Hispania, Spanish school you can:
+During the amazing tour with Hispania, escuela de español you could:

-* Visit the Interpretation Center Racó de L’Olla and the bird watching point.
+* Visit the interpretation centre Racó de L’Olla and the birdwatching viewpoint.

-* Walk through the forest of the Devesa and enjoy the botanical species.
+* Walk through the wood of the Devasa and enjoy the botanical species.

-* Talk about the Dunar Cord of La Devesa Beach and its recovery after the urban plan of the 70s.
+* Speak about the Cordón Dunar of the Playa de la Devesa and its urban planning reform of the 70s.

-* Take the Gola de Pujol to the Albufera pier.
+* Go through the Gola de Pujol to the pier of the Albufera.

-* Boat ride with many friends enjoying nature.
+* Boating with many friends enjoying the nature.

-* Wonder seeing rice fields, irrigation ditches, harness houses, farmhouses, water flowers and many unique birds.
+* Marvel looking rice fields, irrigation ditches, tool sheds, farmhouses, water flowers and many unique birds.

 Nature, culture, friends, Spanish, incredible colors, smiles, emotions.
-Can you ask for more?
+Could you ask for more?

-Do not hesitate for a second and come and enjoy and practice Spanish with us in Hispania, escuela de español.
+Don’t doubt about it for a second and come enjoying and practicing Spanish with us in Hispania, escuela de español.